-For a list of supported environment variables (properties), see "Using Informix Environment Variables" on page 2-16.
-For a list of Informix DataSource extensions, which allow you to define environment variable values and connection pool tuning parameters, see Appendix B, "DataSource Extensions."
+For a list of supported environment variables (properties), see "Using Informix Environment Variables" on page 2-13.
+For a list of Informix DataSource extensions, which allow you to define environment variable values and connection pool tuning parameters, see Appendix B, "DataSource Extensions," on page B-1.
 The driver does not consult the user's environment to determine environment variable values.

-For information about the ConnectionPoolDataSource object, see "Using a Connection Pool" on page 7-10.
+For information about the ConnectionPoolDataSource object, see "Using a Connection Pool" on page 7-5.

 You can use a DataSource object with High-Availability Data Replication.
-For more information, see "Using High-Availability Data Replication" on page 2-28.
+For more information, see "Using High-Availability Data Replication" on page 2-23.